Raki47/MASM64-WIN64-ASM-Cheatsheet/README.md

 Begun planning on creating a program using MASM to display a cheatsheet for general purpose registers as both an alternative to the webpage version and as a showcase of skills to give me practice.
 Documentation will not be as in depth as the webpage, will only feature general purpose registers.

+To end of the day, I've created a protype of a possible new company logo and watermarked the webpage with it.
+I have also fixed the spacing to stop all the text from hugging the left corner of the screen.